QianXu1998/adv-net2021/README.md

                         mininet cli
   --log-enabled         Enables logging
-  --pcap-enabled        Enables pcap captures (not recommended)
+  --pcap-enabled        Enables pcap captures (not recommended) --no-events           Disables all link and traffic events.
+Useful for
+                        debugging.
 ```

 > :rotating_light: We do not recommend enabling pcap captures.
 It might have a big impact on the experiment's performance, and it could make your VM run out of hard disk very quickly.
 Thus, use with care! :rotating_light: